 Caseload affects police investigations

 Because the police are responsible for investigating just about any crime that comes to their attention, they often have huge caseloads.
 Most police detectives work multiple cases at a time.
 This has a drastic effect on the police investigation process because the police simply aren’t able to devote their full time and attention to a single case.
-On the other hand, private investigators have a limited number of clients and only take the cases that they want to.
-As a result, they can devote their full time and attention to a single case until its conclusion, even if this means weeks or longer of surveillance and investigation on a single case.
+On the other hand, as New York private investigator Darrin Giglio tells us, “Private investigators have a limited number of clients and only take the cases that they want to.
+As a result, they can devote their full time and attention to a single case until its conclusion, even if this means weeks or longer of surveillance and investigation on a single case.”

 The police investigation process is limited by budget